michaelmarsillo/Roomify/README.md

 If a user turned 18 in **2018**, the app adds up TFSA limits from **2018 to 2025**, and subtracts any deposits.

-Withdrawals are added back to room the **following calendar year** (manual simulation, not CRA-linked).
+Withdrawals are added back to total contribution room the **following calendar year** (manual simulation, not CRA-linked).

 ---